 Beyond the obvious, there are other benefits to consider with both cards.
 If you shop online often, for example, you’ll be happy to know that both cards offer a shopping portal that lets you earn additional points.

 With the Chase Freedom®, you can earn additional points just by clicking through the Ultimate Rewards shopping mall before you buy something online or book travel.
 On the flip side, Discover it® Cashback Match™ gives you access to Discover Deals – a card-centered rewards mall that helps consumers save on every online purchase they make.

 Chase Freedom®’s consumer protections also give it a leg up.
 By signing up for this card, you’ll score purchase protection, extended warranty protection, auto rental collision damage waiver, roadside assistance, trip cancellation/interruption insurance, lost luggage reimbursement, and travel accident insurance.

-Discover, on the other hand, offers price protection, guaranteed returns on certain items, extended warranties, purchase protection, travel accident insurance, and auto rental collision damage waiver.
+Discover, on the other hand, offers price protection and travel accident insurance.
 They skimp, however, when it comes to trip cancellation/interruption insurance and lost baggage reimbursement.

 Discover does offer your free FICO score when you check your account online, which is a huge perk if you’re watching your credit closely.

 The Chase Freedom® and Discover it® Cashback Match™ are solid rewards cards that many consumers rely on.
 With no annual fee, plenty of ways to earn extra rewards, and a slew of consumer protections, it’s no wonder people sign up for these cards in droves.

 If you’re trying to decide between the two, it really boils down to your spending habits and goals.
 While you can’t go wrong with either card, it’s possible one card would leave you with more rewards over time.
 Which one?
 Only you can decide.